Bird Box Barcelona: Plot

 Sebastián encounters another group led by Rafa, who has two dogs.
 Others in the group include Octavio, a Mexican deliveryman with expertise in physics; Roberto and Isabel, a couple; Claire, an English psychiatrist; and Sofia, a young German girl separated from her mother and under Claire's care.
 Octavio theorizes that the entities are quantum beings that perceive humans' fear and grief.
 Sofia shares information about Montjuïc Castle, believed to be a safe refuge which can be reached by a gondola lift.
 The group embarks on a quest to reach the Castle.

 Rafa dies early on after Sebastián sabotages the dog leashes, and the remainder of the group takes shelter.
 Sebastián leads Octavio to his death, but begins to doubt the wisdom of Anna's apparition.
 Roberto and Isabel lose their lives too.
 Claire suspects Sebastián is a seer and shields Sofia from him.
 Sebastián, who had started resisting Anna's influence due to bonding with Sofia, vows to protect Claire and Sofia.

 Meanwhile, Padre and his followers find the trio.
-Sebastián helps Claire and Sofia get to the gondola lift, then fights Padre, and they kill each other; Sebastián dies smiling.
+Sebastián helps Claire and Sofia get to the gondola lift, then fights Esteban, and they kill each other; Sebastián dies smiling.
 Claire and Sofia are able to get on the lift and enter Montjuïc, revealed to have been converted into a secret camp for survivors that is overseen by the military.
 As they are escorted in, Sofia's mother, who also made it to the camp, sees her and the two are reunited.
 Claire undergoes blood tests by scientists trying to develop an antibody that can provide immunity against the entities' influence.

 It is revealed that the army has captured one of the creatures and a seer, and are using the seer's blood to try and create an antibody.